habibcilmd-cardiologist/dr-cil/content/en/blog/tricuspid-valve/index.md

-﻿---
+---
-title: "Tricuspid Valve Disease - Regurgitation Treatment"
+title: "Tricuspid Valve Disease: Causes, Treatment and Transcatheter Interventions"
-description: "Expert tricuspid valve disease treatment in Istanbul.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil treats tricuspid regurgitation.
-Catheter and surgical treatment.
-Avrasya Hospital."
+description: "What is tricuspid valve disease?
+Comprehensive information about symptoms, diagnosis, treatment options and modern transcatheter interventions.
+MitraClip and TriClip minimally invasive treatment."
-date: 2024-01-15
+date: 2024-12-05
-lastmod: 2024-12-04
+lastmod: 2024-12-05
 draft: false
-service_type: "MedicalProcedure"
-medical_specialty: "Cardiology"
-procedure_type: "TherapeuticProcedure"
-body_location: "Heart"
-translationKey: "tricuspid-valve"
+translationKey: tricuspid-valve
-showBreadcrumbs: true
+categories:
+- Cardiology
+tags:
+- Tricuspid Valve
+- Valve Regurgitation
+- Transcatheter Intervention
+- TriClip
+- PASCAL
+author: Assoc.
+Prof. Dr. Habib ÇİL
+featured_image: featured.svg
 showTableOfContents: true
-showReadingTime: true
 faq:
 - question: "Is tricuspid regurgitation dangerous?"
   answer: "Severe tricuspid regurgitation can lead to right heart failure.
 Treatment is important."
 - question: "What are the symptoms of tricuspid valve disease?"
   answer: "Leg swelling, abdominal swelling, fatigue, and shortness of breath are the main symptoms."
 - question: "How is tricuspid regurgitation treated?"
   answer: "Medical treatment, surgical repair or replacement, transcatheter interventions can be applied."
 - question: "Is tricuspid valve surgery risky?"
   answer: "Isolated tricuspid surgery is high risk.
 Therefore, transcatheter treatments are being developed."
 - question: "Can tricuspid regurgitation resolve on its own?"
   answer: "Functional regurgitation may decrease if the underlying cause is treated."
 ---

 {{< alert type="info" >}}
 This content has been prepared for informational purposes to protect public health, in compliance with the regulations of the Ministry of Health of the Republic of Turkey and medical ethical rules.
 It does not provide any diagnosis, treatment guarantees, or specific medical advice.
 Please consult a qualified healthcare provider for the most accurate information.
 {{< /alert >}}

+{{< lead >}}
 Tricuspid valve disease is dysfunction of the valve between the right atrium and right ventricle.
 Tricuspid regurgitation is most common.
+Modern transcatheter interventions offer promising treatment options for patients who are high risk for surgery.
+{{< /lead >}}

 ## What is Tricuspid Valve Disease?